 Artist and photographer David Gamble was born in East London and was brought up primarily in the countryside near Cambridge.
-After drumming in Cambridge Rock bands in the 70’s he attended the famous Ealing Art School in London.
+After drumming in Cambridge Rock bands in the 70’s he attended the famous Ealing Art College in London.
 Prior students included musicians Freddie Mercury, Pete Townshend and Ronnie Wood.
-Gamble found a passion not only for painting but narrative figurative photography, In 1987, Gamble went on to photograph one of his most notable projects - Andy Warhol House in East 66th St NYC
+Gamble found a passion not only for painting but narrative figurative photography.
+In 1987, Gamble went on to photograph one of his most notable projects - Andy Warhol House, East 66th St NYC

-Gamble began in 1984 photographing for national and international publications, including the Observer, TIME, LIFE, Newsweek, and the New Yorker.
+In 1984 he began photographing for national and international publications, including the Observer, TIME, LIFE, Newsweek, and the New Yorker.
 Warhol’s manager Fred Hughes became a supporter of Gamble’s work.
 Shortly after Warhol passed away, Hughes wanted Gamble to photograph the artist’s house and personal possessions before the Sotheby Auction in NYC.
-1988 In Warhol’s House, Gamble found beauty and context from medicine cabinets to cookie jars.
+In the exhibition Andy Warhol House, East 66th St NYC, Gamble found beauty and context from medicine cabinets to cookie jars.
 The photographs became history and resulted in a collection of images that still continue to gain recognition.
 The Warhol Medicine Cabinet is held in the Warhol Museum Collection.

-Gamble has painted from the earliest of age.
-Encouraged by his mentor David Sylvester, Art Critic and writer.
-He has pursued his paintings over last 25 years, in his studio in East Hampton NY and now in New Orleans where he continues to live and work.
+From an early age, he has painted due to the encouragement of his mentor David Sylvester, Art Critic and writer.
+He has pursued painting over the last 25 years in his studio in East Hampton NY, and now in New Orleans where he continues to live and work.